Curtiss-Wright Showcases Avionics, Vetronics, and Naval Solutions for Canadian Defense Programs at CANSEC 2018

 Curtiss-Wright Corporation is a global innovative company that delivers highly engineered, critical function products and services to the commercial, industrial, defense and energy markets.
 Building on the heritage of Glenn Curtiss and the Wright brothers, Curtiss-Wright has a long tradition of providing reliable solutions through trusted customer relationships.
 The company employs approximately 8,600 people worldwide.
 For more information, visit www.curtisswright.com.

-NOTE: Trademarks are property of their respective owners.
+NOTE: Trademarks are the property of their respective owners.

 John Wranovics has over thirty years of experience in managing media relations and the promotion of high technology products.
 He has been with Curtiss-Wright since 2003.
 He has a degree in English Literature from the University of California, Berkeley.